SparkDevNetwork/Rock/README.md

 #### Migrations

 If you need to build or update a new database, look for the Nuget Package Manager Console and enter this command: `update-database -ProjectName 'Rock.Migrations'`.
+Note that if you had any Nuget updates while Visual Studio was open, you'll need to reload Visual Studio to successfully run the Package Manager Console.

 Alternatively, [follow the guide](http://shouldertheboulder.com/Article?id=368) to set your own migration shortcut.
 This will use the connection defined in `web.connectionstrings.config` to build or upgrade your database.